 Your yacht's mechanical and electrical systems were designed to meet safety standards in effect at the time it was built.
-Some of these standards were mandated by law.
-All of them were designed to insure your safety, and the safety of other people, vessels and property.
+Some of these standards were mandated by law; all of them were designed to insure your safety, and the safety of other people, vessels and property.

-Please read the Owner's Manual for important safety standards and hazard information.
+Please read the Owner's Manual and all accessory manuals for important safety standards and hazard information.

 PERSONAL SAFETY HAZARD!
 Do not allow anyone to ride on parts of the yacht not designated for such use.
-Sitting on seat backs, lounging on the forward deck, bow riding, gunwale riding or occupying transom platform while underway is especially hazardous and will cause personal injury or death.
+Sitting on seat backs, lounging on the forward deck, bow riding, gunwale riding or occupying the transom platform while underway is especially hazardous and will cause personal injury or death.